-- 1University of Florida, United States
+- 1Department of Psychiatry, University of Florida, Gainesville, FL, United States

 Throughout the history of neuroscience, technological advances are the drivers behind many major advances in our understanding of the nervous system.
 Early optical investigations led to the development of the microscope, and quantum mechanics led to nuclear magnetic resonance, which is the foundation of magnetic resonance imaging (MRI).
 Recent progress in MRI technology has allowed the elucidation of the complex organization and function of brain networks with unprecedented spatial and temporal precision.
 It is not an exaggeration to say that characterizing the intricate architecture and dynamics of the brain is one of the leading frontiers in modern science.
 Neuroscience offers an exceptional opportunity for interdisciplinary research where biology, physics, mathematics, and engineering come together to advance boundary of the frontier.

 Investigations of the structure and function of the brain take place on multiple scales, including macroscale at the level of brain regions, mesoscale at the level of neuronal populations, and microscale at the level of single neurons and neuron-neuron interactions.
 Integration of knowledge over these scales requires novel techniques and interpretations.
 In this research topic, we highlight nine articles that integrate structural and functional approaches to study brain networks.